jahboukie/antigoldfish/IMPROVEMENTS.md

 Role: SecurityReviewBot → auth, crypto, policy code; excludes UI strings
 How:
 Policy model: role → include/exclude rules (type, path, language, tags)
-CLI: agm assign-role UXBot ./project/ui/ and agm role describe UXBot Enforce at query time and during export (.agmctx)
+CLI: cctx assign-role UXBot ./project/ui/ and cctx role describe UXBot Enforce at query time and during export (.cctxctx)
 Why: Reduces blast radius and cognitive noise; aligns with least privilege
 6) Context Replay System (Deferred – keep basic replay only pre‑launch)
 What: Reconstruct memory state as of timestamp T to reproduce agent context
 How:
-Add an append-only event log (create/update/delete/migrate) with content_hash and metadata deltas agm replay --at "2025-08-01T12:00:00Z" produces a read-only snapshot and a replay report (which index versions, which memories visible)
+Add an append-only event log (create/update/delete/migrate) with content_hash and metadata deltas cctx replay --at "2025-08-01T12:00:00Z" produces a read-only snapshot and a replay report (which index versions, which memories visible)
 Why: Audits and postmortems require reproducibility
 Notes:
 Store replay indices as temp DBs; do not mutate production